kciebiera/kciebiera.github.io/docs/lab11.md

   <source src="simple-controlled.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+Please note, that system starts in -3 position, so it is not stabilized in the center.
+Also note, that we limit the force to be between -1 and 1.

 ## Part 3: Cartpole system - using MuJoCo